 It's time to spill the beans on coffee!

-One of the major side effects of caffeine is wearing out your adrenal glands.
-And you may want to cut down on your consumption of caffeine or switch to a better alternative.
+And one of the major side effects of caffeine is wearing out your adrenal glands, so you may want to cut down on your consumption of caffeine or switch to a better alternative.